Q. Are YOU AFFILIATED WITH A DENOMINATION OR A CHURCH?

 A. All opening ceremonies for each overnight camp begin at 9 am.
 Closing ceremonies, which parents are welcome to attend, begin at 11 am each Friday.
 Closing ceremonies end at 12 pm and campers are released at that time.

-Day camp begins at 9 am Monday-Thursday.
-Pickup time is 4:30 that same day; closing ceremonies for day camp begin at 5 pm on Thursday (parents are welcome to attend).
+Day camp begins at 9 am each regularly scheduled day.
+Pickup time is 5 pm that same day; closing ceremonies for day camp begin at 5 pm on the last day of camp (parents are welcome to attend).

 ALL PARENTS & GUARDIANS MUST BE ON THE APPROVED DRIVING LIST AND PRESENT ID TO PICK UP THEIR CHILD.